CXwudi/youcal/yc-app-cli/README.md

 Unfortunately, I couldn't make the auto-generated configuration properties metadata work ☹, so there is no documentation on `application.yml`.
-Instead, documentation is written on `@ConfigurationProperties` classes, see you would need to look at source codes in [`mikufan.cx.yc.cliapp.config` package](src/main/kotlin/mikufan/cx/yc/cliapp/config) to check the documentation 😔.
+Instead, documentation is written on `@ConfigurationProperties` classes, so you would need to look at source codes in [`mikufan.cx.yc.cliapp.config` package](src/main/kotlin/mikufan/cx/yc/cliapp/config) to check the documentation 😔.

 You can also check [`Acceptance1Test`](src/test/kotlin/mikufan/cx/yc/cliapp/MainAcceptanceTest.kt) for a sample usage.